Headshot photo of Ruthey Vivier, B.S.<span class="profile__pronouns"> (she/her)</span>

 Biography

-While receiving her B.S. in Science from Portland State University, Ruthey studied cell-to-cell signaling and protein interactions.
+While receiving her B.S. in Science from Portland State University, Ruthey focused on cell-to-cell signaling and protein interactions.
 In 2017, she received an NIH grant through PSU’s BUILD EXITO Undergraduate Research Training Program.
 She was selected by Knight Cancer's Dr. Anupriya Agarwal to assist her lab performing AML in-vivo and in-vitro experiments.

 Education and training